-In groups of 2 (3) students will present the essence and a few details of a chapter from Laura Brown's book.
+In groups of 2 students will present the essence and a few details of a chapter from Laura Brown's book.
 This will include import for professional work and a question for their classmates.
 Make copies for class mates and hand-in a one page outline of presentation.

-4. Book Report (Bruce Perry or other selection on syllabus = 20 points (Other selection listed)

-A 3 page "book report" reflecting on some aspect of what you read in Bruce Perry's book (can focus on one or two chapters that engaged you) also include the import for your work as a clinician.
-Some of this reading is emotionally intense, you can read introduction and first chapter and then just chose to read two other chapters, although I highly recommend the entire book.

-5. Summative reflection paper = 50 points --- This assignment rated on cover page rubric.
+- 4. Book Report (Bruce Perry or other selection on syllabus = 20 points (Other selection listed) A 3 page "book report" reflecting on some aspect of what you read in Bruce Perry's book (can focus on one or two chapters that engaged you)also include the import for your work as a clinician. - 5.
+Summative reflection paper = 50 points --- This assignment rated on cover page rubric.